 “Jogja, one volunteer said to me, is the ritz of volunteering.
-Yes the accommodation is nice, the food is fresh and healthy and our in house chef can even cater for vegans (but you will get the odd breakfast :-)) but the people again make the place magical.
-Rosa, who is the most fluent english speaker at the centre is a delight and one of the most hard working people I know.
+The accommodation is nice, the food is fresh and healthy, and our in house chef can even cater for vegans.
+However, it’s the people are make the place magical.
+Rosa, who is the most fluent English speaker at the Centre, is a delight and one of the most hard working people I know.
 Renae has taken the programme to the next level and introduced lots of new fun and interactive sessions in the afternoon, for example, the gamelan session where you mix with local youths who teach you about Javanese culture and at the same time practice and improve their English.
-Another new addition is the weekly visit to sites where eagles who have been rehabilitated at the centre and released.
-These visits to the release sites allows us all to experience the ultimate end that we want all our animals to achieve, back to freedom.
+Another new addition is the weekly visit to sites where eagles who have been rehabilitated at the Centre are released.
+These visits to the release sites allow us all to experience the ultimate end that we want all our animals to achieve, the journey back to freedom.
 Randy the new vet is very knowledgeable and interactive and loves sharing his passion for the animals with the volunteers.”

 The Facilities Reflect the Limited Resources Available

-Please note that enclosures for many of the animals are small and not intended as permanent homes.
-The centre receives no external funding.
+Enclosures for many of the animals are small and not intended as permanent homes.
+The Centre receives no external funding.
 The management must do what they can with limited resources.
 Every effort is made to continually improve the facilities and the living arrangements for all wildlife.
 Your presence at the Centre to care for rescued animals enriches the animals’ lives.
 Especially, your financial support helps to improve the future for these wonderful animals.

 As the centre is a rehabilitation centre there is a strict no touching policy.
 Physical interaction with humans can hinder their ability to be released into the wild again.
 Furthermore, as the animals are wild, they can act very unpredictably.
 A no touching policy assists to avoid injury.